 Note: If using one of these waters, you do not need to add any more fertilizer.

-If you’re using tap water, let it sit for a few hours to allow the chlorine to settle (maybe 24 hours in some areas.)
+And if you are using tap water, let it sit for a few hours to allow the chlorine to settle (maybe 24 hours in some areas.)

 Fertilizing air plants is neither a difficult nor a necessary task.

-Use an air plant-specific fertilizer or bromeliad fertilizer a few times a year to fertilize air plants if you’re so inclined.
+Use an air plant-specific or bromeliad fertilizer a few times a year to fertilize air plants if you’re so inclined.

-Another alternative is to use 1/4 of the recommended strength of normal, water-soluble houseplant fertilizer.
+Another alternative is to use 1/4 of the recommended strength of standard, water-soluble houseplant fertilizer.